rFalque/pointCloudSkeletonization/README.md

 # C++ implementation of "Point Cloud Skeletons via Laplacian-Based Contraction"

 ## What is in this repository?
-This repository contains the implementation of the point cloud skeletonization  based on the Laplacian-based contraction [[1]](#link-to-the-original-papers).
-In short, a point cloud is used as an input, we then build a Laplacian operator based on the concept of a one-ring neighbourhood.
+This repository contains the C++ implementation of the point cloud skeletonization  based on the Laplacian-based contraction [[1]](#link-to-the-original-papers).
+In short, a point cloud is used as an input, a Laplacian operator is then built based on the concept of a one-ring neighbourhood.
 This operator is then used for contracting the point cloud.
-A skeleton is then built using farthest distance sampling with either a k-nn distance or a radius search.
+A skeleton is then built using farthest distance sampling with either a k-NN or a radius search.

+Additionally, mesh skeletonization using the same method with the Laplacian defined on the mesh is also provided.

 ## Dependencies